UniconLabs/orville/README.md

 ## Security

 The HTTP Basic Auth security for Orville REST endpoints is enabled by default.
-Without providing a valid username:password base64 encoded value in HTTP `Authorization` header while invoking Orvile HTTP resources, the server will return an HTTP `401` error code.
+Without providing a valid username:password base64 encoded value in HTTP `Authorization` header while invoking Orville HTTP resources, the server will return an HTTP `401` error code.

 The configuration is controlled by the following properties (either in the classpath `application.properties` or an externalized properties file as described above):